oh-facts/Yk/readme.md

 `res` folder **must** be unzipped and placed in root directory.

-It should look like this
+It should look something like this
 ```
-/Yk
-├── res
+Yk/
+├─ scripts/
+├─ src/
+├─ res/
-│   ├── models
+│  ├─ models
-├── src
+│  ├─ textures
+├─ README.md
 ...
 ```